 Every Halloween store you visit will have a display of color choices (including glitter) to change your locks with the touch of a button.
 If variety is more important to you than being able to run your fingers through your hair, then this is the product for you: These sprays will give you a case of helmet head, but every colorful strand will stay in place.
-Rita Hazan also makes a temporary color spray that’s a bit more hair-friendly —it’s paraben and sulfate-free—however, it only comes in pink, blue, and purple.
+IGK also makes a temporary color spray that’s a bit more hair-friendly—it’s paraben and sulfate-free—and comes in violet, pink and strobing glitter.

 Another styling-product-with-color option is to use gel.
 Manic Panic’s Dyehard is a thick opaque temporary hair color that comes in a squeeze tube, allowing you to style and dye at the same time.
 The gel, which comes in neon, metallic, and matte shades, dries hard so it’s best for updos and mohawks/fauxhawks.
 (It also washes out easily with shampoo, which is a plus.)

-If you’ve got multiple parties on your social calendar and want your hair color to last a bit longer, try a semi-permanent hair color (like the ones by N Rage, sold at Sally Beauty Supply stores.)
-You’ll have your crazy color for three to six weeks, but you won’t need to worry about it flaking off or making your mane unmanageable.
+If you’ve got multiple parties on your social calendar and want your hair color to last a bit longer, try a demi-permanent hair color (like the ones by N Rage, sold at Sally Beauty Supply stores.)
+You’ll have your crazy color for about 25 shampoos, but you won’t need to worry about it flaking off or making your mane unmanageable.

 For a completely risk-free experience, try clip-on hair extensions that you can simply take out when the night is over (no shampooing needed).
-We like the ones by Snazzy Lites because they’re made of real hair, come in a variety of colors, and can be curled, braided, crimped and teased into any style.
+We like the ones by OneDor because they’re heat resistant, come in a variety of colors, and can be curled, braided, crimped and teased into any style.